Rann (film)

-Rann is a 2010 Indian Hindi-language political action thriller film written and directed by Ram Gopal Varma.
+Rann is a 2010 Indian Hindi-language political thriller film written and directed by Ram Gopal Varma.
 The film stars Amitabh Bachchan, Sudeep, Riteish Deshmukh, Paresh Rawal, and Gul Panag.
 The film was premiered at the Toronto International Film Festival.
 The film explores the reality of sensational nature of news and mass media and political nexus.

 A strategy mobile video game based on the film was also released by Indiagames as a promotional tie-in.

 Plot

 Vijay Harshvardhan Malik is a reputed journalist and the CEO of India 24x7, a struggling news channel falling behind to rival channel Headlines 24, headed by Vijay's former employee Amrish Kakkar, which is thriving primarily because of their focus on aesthetic journalism.
 Malik's son Jay, who has recently returned to India after completing his MBA in the US, runs the channel going against his father's morals.
 Jay plans to launch new channels much to the disapproval of his father and employee, Purab Shastri, a budding journalist.

 Nalini Kashyap, India 24x7's COO, was discovered to be leaking information about launching new shows to Kakkar, which were conceived by Vijay and Jay, in exchange for money.
-Jay had borrowed ₹ 300 million from investors to launch new channels and, with India 24x7 failing miserably, is in a large sum of debt.
+Jay had borrowed ₹ 30 crores from investors to launch new channels and, with India 24x7 failing miserably, is in a large sum of debt.
 Jay's brother-in-law Naveen Shankalya partners with corrupt politician Mohan Pandey, who orchestrated a bomb blast in Muzaffarnagar, to modify all industrial policies in his favour and eventually become India's biggest industrialist.

 Pandey creates a conspiracy involving the Prime Minister Digvijay Hooda, his associate Atul Kumar Dubey and another man allegedly named Khanna.
 Dubey and Khanna are forced by Pandey and are recorded by Jay to discuss the aftermath of the bomb blast and falsely accuse Hooda of organising the blast to create fear amongst the public.
 Jay shows the footage to Vijay and convinces him to expose Hooda to the public immediately.
 Vijay, being honest and dutiful, addresses the fabricated news to the public.
 This leads to a coup d'état and several journalists sabotage the footage to make Hooda seem guilty.
 Pandey assassinates Dubey and Khanna to ensure that there are no obstacles, whilst Khanna's identity and whereabouts are still under speculation from the public.
 In the elections, Pandey becomes the frontrunner to be elected as Prime Minister.